tloy1966/TuesPechkin/README.md

-In AnyCPU version
+In AnyCPU version, just include dlls, and get converter from PDFHelper.Factory
 - Both x64 and x86 version are included
-- IIS-based or winform Evnironment are also works fine.
+- IIS-based or winform Evnironment are also works fine
-Just include dlls, and get converter from PDFHelper.Factory

 # How to use
 ```csharp